giohappy/infotools/README.md

   2. Unzip in your QGIS plugins folder
   3. Enable the plugin inside QGIS

-NOTE: In case you download from the zip, rename the extracted folder to **infotools**
+NOTE: In case you download from the zip, rename the extracted folder to "**infotools**"

 Customize it